 Best Scuba Diving Sites of Eastern Curaçao

 What are the best diving sites along the south-eastern shoreline of Curacao?
 How do you dive them?
 What is there to see?
+These are just a few examples of the questions that we hear frequently.

 Coral Reefs of Curacao